What is the issue?

 Two review authors independently assessed trials for inclusion and risk of bias, extracted data and checked them for accuracy.
 Two reviewers assessed the quality of the evidence using the GRADE approach.

-Thirteen trials (2556 women) met the inclusion criteria.
-Nine of the included trials compared treatment with placebo and the remaining four trials compared progestogen administration with no treatment.
-The trials were a mix of multicenter and single-center trials, conducted in Egypt, India, Jordan, UK and USA.
-In six trials women had had three or more consecutive miscarriages and in seven trials women had suffered two or more consecutive miscarriages.
+Twelve trials (1,856 women) met the inclusion criteria.
+Eight of the included trials compared treatment with placebo and the remaining four trials compared progestogen administration with no treatment.
+The trials were a mix of multicenter and single-center trials, conducted in India, Jordan, UK and USA.
+In five trials women had had three or more consecutive miscarriages and in seven trials women had suffered two or more consecutive miscarriages.
 Routes, dosage and duration of progestogen treatment varied across the trials.
 The majority of trials were at low risk of bias for most domains.
-Eleven trials (2359 women) contributed data to the analyses.
+Ten trials (1684 women) contributed data to the analyses.

-The meta-analysis of all women, suggests that there is probably a reduction in the number of miscarriages for women given progestogen supplementation compared to placebo/controls (average risk ratio (RR) 0.69, 95% confidence interval (CI) 0.51 to 0.92, 11 trials, 2359 women, moderate-quality evidence).
-A subgroup analysis comparing placebo-controlled versus non-placebo-controlled trials and different routes of administration showed no differences between subgroups for miscarriage.
-However, there appears to be a subgroup difference for miscarriage between women with three or more prior miscarriages compared to women with two or more miscarriages, with a more pronounced effect in women with three or more prior miscarriages.
-However, it should be noted that there was high heterogeneity in the subgroup of women with three or more prior miscarriages.
+The meta-analysis of all women, suggests that there may be a reduction in the number of miscarriages for women given progestogen supplementation compared to placebo/controls (average risk ratio (RR) 0.73, 95% confidence interval (CI) 0.54 to 1.00, 10 trials, 1684 women, moderate-quality evidence).
+A subgroup analysis comparing placebo-controlled versus non-placebo-controlled trials, trials of women with three or more prior miscarriages compared to women with two or more miscarriages and different routes of administration showed no clear differences between subgroups for miscarriage.

 None of the trials reported on any secondary maternal outcomes, including severity of morning sickness, thromboembolic events, depression, admission to a special care unit, or subsequent fertility.

-There was probably a slight benefit for women receiving progestogen seen in the outcome of live birth rate (RR 1.11, 95% CI 1.00 to 1.24, 7 trials, 2086 women, moderate-quality evidence).
-While the rate of preterm birth is probably reduced for women receiving progestogen, this outcome was mainly driven by one trial and thus should be interpreted with great caution (RR 0.59, 95% CI 0.39 to 0.89, 5 trials, 811 women, moderate-quality evidence).
-No clear differences were seen for women receiving progestogen for the other secondary outcomes of neonatal death or fetal genital abnormalities.
-A possible reduction in stillbirth was seen, but again this outcome was driven mainly by one trial and should be interpreted with caution (RR 0.38, 95% CI 0.24 to 0.58, 3 trials, 1199 women).
+There was probably a slight benefit for women receiving progestogen seen in the outcome of live birth rate (RR 1.07, 95% CI 1.00 to 1.13, 6 trials, 1411 women, moderate-quality evidence).
+We are uncertain about the effect on the rate of preterm birth because the evidence is very low-quality (RR 1.13, 95% CI 0.53 to 2.41, 4 trials, 256 women, very low-quality evidence).
+No clear differences were seen for women receiving progestogen for the other secondary outcomes including neonatal death, fetal genital abnormalities or stillbirth.
 There may be little or no difference in the rate of low birthweight and trials did not report on the secondary child outcomes of teratogenic effects or admission to a special care unit.